|

 in 1737.

-Since then, pi has been an underappreciated concept all except by physicist and mathematicians.
+Since then, pi has always been an underappreciated concept -- except for physicists and mathematicians who truly admire its beauty.

-To make up for it, the first Pi Day was held at the San
+To make up for pi's shabby treatment, the first Pi Day was held at the San

 to participate in Pi-related antics and activities.
 Later,